Promeos/zillow-project/README.md

-# Zillow Project

-## __Robust Analytics™__

-__Anthony Straine__<br>
-Junior Data Scientist

-__Christopher Ortiz__<br>
-Junior Data Scientist

-## Description

-Predict the market value of single unit properties using properties that were sold in May and June of 2017.
+# What's the Asking Price?

-## Summary
+# Executive Summary

-Working together we discovered for our MVP that the features that appear to drive home value as measure by taxvaluedollarcnt are bathroomcnt, bedroomcnt, calculatedfinishedsquarefeet.
+Features that appear to drive home value as measure by taxvaluedollarcnt are bathroomcnt, bedroomcnt, calculatedfinishedsquarefeet.
 We discovered this by going through an iterative, manual process of feature selection using a Pearson's R correlation test to select the top two features of bathroomcnt and calculatedfinishedsquarefeet and using industry knowledge to also include calculatedfinishedsquarefeet and homes having more than 2 bathrooms.

 After testing a few models, a polynomial model performed the best.
 Features used in our model:
 - bathroomcnt